NicosNicolaou16/Pokedex_Compose/README.md

 [Retrofit](https://square.github.io/retrofit/) is responsible for making requests and retrieving data from the remote server. ([Repository](https://github.com/square/retrofit)) <br />
 [Room Database](https://developer.android.com/training/data-storage/room) is responsible for saving the retrieved data from the remote server, querying data from the local database, and supporting offline functionality.  <br />
 [Palette](https://developer.android.com/develop/ui/views/graphics/palette-colors) is used to retrieve the color from the image; in our case, we are using the Pokémon color to paint the linear indicator with the same color. <br />
-[KSP](https://developer.android.com/build/migrate-to-ksp) ("Kotlin Symbol Processing") is a tool for efficient annotation processing in Kotlin, providing faster code generation and symbol manipulation compared to KAPT..
+[KSP](https://developer.android.com/build/migrate-to-ksp) ("Kotlin Symbol Processing") is a tool for efficient annotation processing in Kotlin, providing faster code generation and symbol manipulation compared to KAPT.
 [Repository](https://github.com/google/ksp) <br />
 Coil For Compose - https://coil-kt.github.io/coil/compose/ - https://coil-kt.github.io/coil/ - https://github.com/coil-kt/coil <br />
 Hilt Dependencies Injection - https://developer.android.com/training/dependency-injection/hilt-android <br />